Assistant Professor

 University of Pennsylvania

 I am an assistant professor at UPenn’s GRASP lab, with a primary appointment in CIS, and a secondary appointment in ESE.
-I lead the Perception, Action, and Learning (PennPAL) Research Group, where we work on problems at the intersection of computer vision, machine learning, and robotics.
+I lead the Perception, Action, and Learning (PennPAL) Research Group, where we work on problems at the intersection of robotics, machine learning, and computer vision.

 Bio: Here is a bio page that can be used for talks.